 Introduction

 A major goal in understanding cellular processes is the knowledge of the amounts, location, interactions, and conformations of biomolecules inside the cell.
 This knowledge can be obtained by approaches broadly divided into label- and label-free techniques.
-In label-dependent techniques a probe is physically attached to a molecule of interest that is able to be detected by ts strong signal, such as a fluorescent molecule.
-In label-free techniques the physical properties of molecules themselves are used for detection.
+In label-dependent techniques a probe is physically attached to a molecule of interest that is able to be detected by its strong signal, such as a fluorescent molecule.
+In label-free techniques, the physical properties of molecules themselves are used for detection.
 An example for this is proteomics using mass-spectrometry [1].
 The advantage of label-free techniques is that they can provide information over thousands of molecules, while label-dependent techniques offer highly specific information for a few molecules.
 Especially spatial information can often only be achieved using label-dependent techniques, such as fluorescence microscopy [2].

 Cryo-electron microscopy (cryo-EM) has the potential to directly visualize the arrangement of atoms that compose biomolecules inside of cells, thereby allowing label-free detection with high spatial accuracy.
 This has been called “visual proteomics” [3].
 Since cryo-EM requires thin samples (<500nm), imaging of biomolecules inside cells is restricted to small organisms, thin regions of cells, or samples that have been suitably thinned.
-Thinning can be achieved either by mechanical sectioning [4] or by milling using a focused ion beam (FIB) [5]. his complex workflow leads to a low throughput of cryo-EM imaging of cells and is further limited by the fact that at the required magnifications, typical fields of view (FOV) are very small compared to mammalian cells, and the FOV achieved by label-dependent techniques such as fluorescence light microscopy.
+Thinning can be achieved either by mechanical sectioning [4] or by milling using a focused ion beam (FIB) [5].
+This complex workflow leads to a low throughput of cryo-EM imaging of cells and is further limited by the fact that at the required magnifications, typical fields of view (FOV) are very small compared to mammalian cells, and the FOV achieved by label-dependent techniques such as fluorescence light microscopy.
 The predominant cryo-EM technique for the localization of biomolecules of defined size and shape inside cells is cryo-electron tomography [6].
 However, the requirement of a tilt series at every imaged location and subsequent image alignment, severely limits the throughput for molecular localization.

 An alternative approach is to identify molecules by their structural “fingerprint” in single projection using “2D template-matching” (2DTM) [7,8,9].
-In this method a 3D model of a biomolecule is used as a template to find 2D projections that match the molecules visible in the electron micrographs.
+In this method, a 3D model of a biomolecule is used as a template to find 2D projections that match the molecules visible in the electron micrographs.
 This method requires a projection search on a fine angular grid, and the projections are used to find local cross-correlation peaks with the micrograph.
-Since the location of a biomolecule in the z-direction causes predictable aberrations to the projection image, this method can be used to calculate complete 3D coordinates and orientations of a biomolecule in a cellular sample [8]
+Since the location of a biomolecule in the z-direction causes predictable aberrations to the projection image, this method can be used to calculate complete 3D coordinates and orientations of a biomolecule in a cellular sample [8].